 Graduate Clinical Training Program Goals

-The training at Counseling Services is designed to be a practical, pragmatic training for graduate students in the core functions of a psychologist or social worker in a college counseling center.
+The training at Counseling Services is designed to be a practical, pragmatic training for graduate students in the core functions of a counselor, social worker, or psychologist in a college counseling center.
 Trainees have the opportunity to participate in a full range of activities engaged in by Counseling Services staff, including individual and group psychotherapy, crisis intervention and risk assessment, outreach program development/presentation, consultation, and case management.
-The development of the trainee’s identity as a social worker or psychologist is an important part of the training experience.
+The development of the trainee’s identity as a counselor, social worker or psychologist is an important part of the training experience.
 Aspects of that identity that are stressed include ethical awareness, appreciation of group and individual differences, multicultural awareness, and development of one's personal style as a professional.

 All aspects of the training program are designed to facilitate the goals of the training year.
-Through monthly in-services, the trainee's knowledge base is broadened in specific topical and theoretical areas relating to brief treatment in a college setting.
-This may include eating disorders, self-injury, LGBTQ theory and practice, DBT, CBT, etc. Through the case conference and clinical team meetings, trainees refine their skills in presenting cases both in-depth and very succinctly.
-Through group supervision, trainees learn to be an effective peer supervisor with their colleagues and develop as group members.
+Through in-service trainings, the trainee's knowledge base is broadened in specific topical and theoretical areas relating to brief treatment in a college setting.
+This may include education about eating disorders, self-injury, LGBTQ theory and practice, DBT, CBT, or other modalities.
+Through the case conference and clinical team meetings, trainees refine their skills in succinctly presenting complex cases.
+In group supervision, trainees practice personal reflection, learn to be effective peer supervisors, and develop as group members.

 The post-graduate position is a full-time, 12-month placement.
 This position is funded with full benefits.
 More information and a full position description are available on the job posting web page and on the Post-Graduate Fellowship page.
-The application deadline for the post-graduate fellowship is March, 2023.
 Please feel free to contact counselingtraining [at] emerson.edutitle="Email Counseling Training" for more information.